Nelly

-Cornell Iral Haynes Jr. (born November 2, 1974), better known by his stage name Nelly, is an American rapper and singer.
-Raised in St. Louis, he embarked on his musical career with the southern hip hop group St. Lunatics in 1993 and signed to Universal Records in 1999.
-Under Universal, Nelly began his solo career in the year 2000, with his commercial debut album Country Grammar, of which the featured title track and the single "Ride wit Me" were top 10 hits.
-The album peaked at number one on the US Billboard 200 chart, and became Nelly's best-selling album to date, selling over 8.4 million copies in the United States.
-His following album Nellyville produced the number-one hits "Hot in Herre" and "Dilemma" (featuring Kelly Rowland), along with the top five single "Air Force Ones" (featuring Murphy Lee and St. Lunatics).
+Cornell Iral Haynes Jr. (born November 2, 1974), better known by his stage name Nelly, is an American rapper, singer, and actor.
+He grew up in St. Louis, Missouri, and embarked on his musical career in 1993 as a member of the Midwest hip hop group St. Lunatics.
+He signed with Universal Records as a solo act in 1999 to release his debut studio album, Country Grammar (2000).
+Its two lead singles, "Country Grammar (Hot Shit)" and "Ride wit Me", (featuring City Spud), both entered the top ten of the Billboard Hot 100.
+The album peaked atop the Billboard 200 and received diamond certification by the Recording Industry Association of America (RIAA).
+His second album, Nellyville (2002), spawned two consecutive Billboard Hot 100 number-one singles: "Hot in Herre" and "Dilemma" (featuring Kelly Rowland), along with the top-five single, "Air Force Ones" (featuring Murphy Lee and St. Lunatics).

-With the same-day dual release of Sweat and Suit (2004) and the compilation Sweatsuit (2006), Nelly continued to generate many chart-topping hits.
-Sweat debuted at number two on the US Billboard 200 chart, selling 342,000 copies in its first week.
-In the same week of release, Suit debuted at number one, selling around 396,000 copies in its first week on the same chart.
-Nelly's fifth studio album, Brass Knuckles, was released in 2008 after several delays.
-It produced the singles "Party People" (featuring Fergie), "Stepped on My J'z" (featuring Jermaine Dupri and Ciara) and "Body on Me" (featuring Akon and Ashanti).
-In 2010, Nelly released the album 5.0.
-The lead single, "Just a Dream", was certified triple platinum by the Recording Industry Association of America (RIAA); it also spawned the singles "Move That Body" (featuring T-Pain and Akon) and "Gone" (featuring Kelly Rowland).
+The same-day dual release of his next albums Sweat and Suit (2004)—bundled into the 2005 compilation album Sweatsuit—were met with continued success.
+Sweat debuted at number two while Suit debuted at number one, selling an estimated 700,000 combined units in their first week.
+His fifth studio album, Brass Knuckles (2008), was supported by the singles "Party People" (featuring Fergie), "Stepped on My J'z" (featuring Jermaine Dupri and Ciara), and "Body on Me" (featuring Akon and Ashanti).
+His sixth album, 5.0 (2010), delved further into pop.
+Its lead single, "Just a Dream", received triple platinum certification by the RIAA and was followed by "Move That Body", (featuring T-Pain and Akon), and "Gone", (featuring Kelly Rowland).
+His seventh and eighth albums, M.O.
+(2013) and Heartland (2021), were both met with lukewarm commercial response and mixed reviews; the latter was released by Columbia Records and marked a full departure from his previous styles in favor of country rap.

-Nelly has won multiple accolades throughout his career including three Grammy Awards and nine Billboard Music Awards.
-In 2005, he starred in the remake film The Longest Yard, alongside Adam Sandler and Chris Rock.
-He has two clothing lines, Vokal and Apple Bottoms.
-He has been referred to by Peter Shapiro as "one of the biggest stars of the new millennium", and as of 2014, Nelly was ranked as the fourth-best-selling rap artist in American music history, according to the RIAA, with 21 million albums sold in the United States.
-In December 2009, Billboard ranked Nelly the number three Top Artist of the Decade (2000s).
+Nelly has won multiple accolades throughout his career, including three Grammy Awards and nine Billboard Music Awards.
+He has been referred to by Peter Shapiro as "one of the biggest stars of the new millennium".
+In 2014, Nelly was ranked as the fourth-best-selling hip hop artist in American music history according to the RIAA, with 21 million albums sold in the United States.
+In December 2009, Billboard ranked Nelly at number three on the Top Artists of the Decade list for the 2000s.
+Outside of recording, he starred in the 2005 sports film The Longest Yard alongside Adam Sandler and Chris Rock.
+He launched the clothing line Vokal in 1997 and the line of womenswear, Apple Bottoms in 2003.
+His record label imprint, Derrty Entertainment, was launched in a joint venture with Motown in 2003, though it has been largely inactive.